Beet of the Wild

 • ×

 This post may contain affiliate links.
-Please see our privacy policy page for details.
+Please see my full disclosure for details

 A bottle of pink grapefruit juice surrounded but a sliced open grapefruit, lemons, beets, greens and herbs.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
-Please read our disclaimers page for more information.
+Please read my disclaimers page for more information.

 Benefits of Everyday Detoxing